-A short press of the AUDIO button will toggle click audio between Off and On (Hi).
-When Sigma Audio is enabled, a short press of the AUDIO button will toggle the Sigma Audio volume levels.
+A short press of the AUDIO button will cycle through the "click" audio volume levels.
+If dual level audio is disabled, a short press of the AUDIO button will toggle audio between Off and On.
+If dual level audio is enabled, a short press of the AUDIO button will toggle the audio between "Hi, LO, and OFF".
+When Sigma Audio is enabled, a short press of the AUDIO will toggle the Sigma Audio volume levels.